Holy Week: Palm Sunday (Sixth Sunday of Lent)

 Holy Week begins with Palm Sunday, complete: Palm and Passion Sunday (Latin Dominica in Palmis de Passione Domini).
 Traditionally, Palm Sunday commemorates the Triumphal entry into Jerusalem described in all four canonical gospels.
-As described in the accounts, Christ's entry into Jerusalem was noted by the crowds present who shouted praises and waved palm branches.
+As described in these accounts, Christ's entry into Jerusalem was noted by the crowds present who shouted praises and waved palm branches.
 In the Roman Rite, before 1955 it was known simply as Palm Sunday, and the preceding Sunday as Passion Sunday.
 From 1955 to 1971 it was called Second Sunday in Passiontide or Palm Sunday.
 Among Lutherans and Anglicans, the day is known as the Sunday of the Passion: Palm Sunday.

-In many liturgical denominations, to commemorate the Messiah's entry into Jerusalem to accomplish his paschal mystery, it is customary to have a blessing of palm leaves or other branches, for example olive branches.
-The blessing ceremony includes the reading of a Gospel account of how Jesus rode into Jerusalem humbly on a donkey, reminiscent of a Davidic victory procession, and how people placed palms and other branches on the ground in front of him.
+In many liturgical denominations, to commemorate Christ's entry into Jerusalem to accomplish his paschal mystery, it is customary to have a blessing of palm leaves or other branches, for example olive branches.
+The blessing ceremony includes the reading of a Gospel account of Jesus humbly riding into Jerusalem on a donkey, reminiscent of a Davidic victory procession, and people placing palm and other branches on the ground before him.

 Immediately following this great time of celebration over the entrance of Jesus into Jerusalem, he begins his journey to the cross.
 The blessing is thus followed by a procession or solemn entrance into the church, with the participants holding the blessed branches in their hands.
-The Mass or liturgy of worship itself includes a reading of the Passion, the narrative of Jesus' capture, sufferings and death, as recounted in one of the Synoptic Gospels.
-(In the Tridentine Mass the Passion narrative read on this day is always that of St. Matthew.)
+The liturgy includes the solemn reading of the Passion, the narrative of Christ's capture, suffering and death, as recounted in one of the Synoptic Gospels.
+(In the Tridentine Mass the Passion is always that of St. Matthew.)

 Before the reform of the rite by Pope Pius XII, the blessing of the palms occurred inside the church within a liturgy that followed the general outline of a Mass, with Collect, Epistle and Gospel, as far as the Sanctus.
-The palms were then blessed with five prayers, and a procession went out of the church and on its return included a ceremony for the reopening of the doors, which had meantime been shut.
+The palms were then blessed with five prayers, and a procession went out of the church and on its return included a ceremony for the reopening of the doors, which had meanwhile been shut.
 After this the normal Mass was celebrated.

-Many churches of mainstream Christian denominations, including the Lutheran, Catholic, Methodist, Anglican, Moravian and Reformed traditions, distribute palm branches to their congregations during their Palm Sunday liturgies.
+Churches of many denominations, including the Lutheran, Catholic, Methodist, Anglican, Moravian and Reformed traditions, distribute palm branches to their congregations during their Palm Sunday liturgies.
 Christians take these palms, which are often blessed by clergy, to their homes where they hang them alongside Christian art (especially crosses and crucifixes) or keep them in their Bibles or devotionals.